 There are 4 main design elements:

 Messages provide the intra-communications between items in the system.
 For example, a controller will send a message to a SPI based sensor driver to read an ADC.
 When the data is received a response message is sent back to the original caller with the data.

-Just as intra-communications uses messages, the same method is used for inter-communications between sub-systems, and the Parlay test tool.
+Communications between sub-systems, and the Parlay test tool.
 The functions and variables of each Item of each subsystem are "discovered", and made accessible as commands and properties respectively.
 This allows for external control of components, and monitoring of data - i.e. instrumentation.
-Command messages will result in the item function being called, and upon its completion, a response message is returned.
-Properties, which are member variables of the item, can be read, set, or streamed (as they get written or at a desired rate) .
-The Parlaytm UI allow the user to choose the item, and the item's commands or properties to control.

 The items in a subsystem are hierarchical - generally each item controls the items of the next level.
-However from Parlaytm test UI, all items can be accessed.
+However from Parlay test UI, all items can be accessed.
 For example, a temperature control item can be started with a chosen target temperature.
-The subsequent thermister sensor response can be streamed and graphed live on the PC.
+The subsequent thermistor sensor response can be streamed and graphed live on the PC.